melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 as to why they don't, but (especially in the JavaScript program case), it'd be lacking formalism.

-In natural languages such as French and English, the subject which describes what makes up a valid sentence in that language is called its **grammar**.
+In natural languages such as French and English, the part which describes what makes up a valid sentence in that language is called its **grammar**.
 Formal languages also possess grammars, but they're a bit different.
+Instead of statically describing _what_ a valid sentence looks like, it describes _how_ to generate all of the valid sentences for that language.